mctainsh/Esp32/MarcoKeyboard/README.md

 3. You can modify the key mappings and sequences in the source code to suit your specific application.

+4. If you type an incorrect sequence, wait 2.5 seconds and the command builder will reset.
+The keys will remain on the screen as this may have been your intention?

 ## License
 This project is licensed under the GNU General Public License - see the [LICENSE]()  file for details.